sid12c/Plant-N-Go/README.md

 # <a name="rws"></a>Running the Web Server
-To run the web server, sensor system must be connected to communication port 3 using the USB 2.0 cable.
+To run the web server, the sensor system must be connected to communication port 3 using the USB 2.0 cable.
 In the terminal enter the following command from the Hackathon 2023 Project/js
 ```
 node ./app.js
 ```